-While some segments of the print market have been declining, eroded by alternative means of communication, other segments are seeing growth.
-With recipients’ email inboxes overloaded, marketers will increase spending on printed direct mail—by up to 6% this year, according to marketing consultants Winterberry Group.
+While some segments of the market have been declining, eroded by alternative means of communication, other segments are seeing growth.
+With recipients’ email inboxes overloaded, marketers will increase spending on printed direct mail by up to 6% this year, according to marketing consultants Winterberry Group.
 Packaging is another growing market, presenting growth opportunities for printers of all sizes.

-At the same time, brand owners want and need packaging that will literally jump from the shelves into the shopping card.
-This includes the use of specialty stocks, fluorescent ink, metallic ink, varnishes, and aqueous coating to achieve distinction and shelf appeal.
-Multi-part packaging is also popular to increase both brand awareness and perceived product value.
-A personal care product packed in a labeled jar, wrapped in branded tissue paper, and placed in a folded carton, is a common example.
+In the retail environment, specialty stocks, fluorescent ink, metallic ink, varnishes, and aqueous coatings are being employed to achieve distinction and shelf appeal.
+Multi-part packaging is employed to increase both brand awareness and perceived product value.
+A personal care product packed in a labeled jar, wrapped in branded tissue paper, and placed in a folded box is a common example.

-In addition, the popularity of natural foods and personal care products has increased the demand for environmentally-friendly printing methods, stock, inks, and coatings.
-There is also a growing trend toward more biodegradable packaging, such as replacing plastic surrounds with paper wraps or cardboard sleeves on durable goods.
+The popularity of natural foods and personal care products has increased the demand for environmentally friendly printing methods, stock, inks, and coatings.
+There is also a growing trend toward more biodegradable packaging, such as replacing plastic surrounds with paper wraps or cardboard sleeves.